microsoft/Federal-Business-Applications/whitepapers/power-bi-embedding-gcc/README.md

 For more information about JavaScript API, reference [Power BI JavaScript API](https://github.com/Microsoft/PowerBI-JavaScript).

 For a full sample of using the JavaScript API, you can use the [Playground tool](https://microsoft.github.io/PowerBI-JavaScript/demo).
 The Playground tool is a quick way to play with different types of Power BI Embedded samples.
 You can also get more Information about the
-JavaScript API by visiting the [PowerBI-JavaScript wiki page](https://github.com/Microsoft/powerbi-javascript/wiki).
+JavaScript API by visiting the [Power BI JavaScript wiki page](https://github.com/Microsoft/powerbi-javascript/wiki).

 ## Embedding for your customer (App owns data)